Operational Water Consumption

 2. You can insert the coordinates and decimal degrees.
 You will need to find the coordinates of the specific locations, then insert them into the tool to find the locations on the map.

-3. You can format your own excel file and import it on the WRI tool to find out about specific locations.
-This is where you will find all of the required information to format your excel.
+3. You can format your own Excel file and import it on the WRI tool to find out about specific locations.
+This is where you will find all of the required information to format your Excel.
 Further, this is a concrete example of the format (here).

 Caution: We encourage the use of the second and third approaches.
 We only accept country-based water stress assessments when location-specific data is nowhere to be found.